Mattlister/FilmDBMain/README.md

 7. Once logged in or registered, a green outlined box is shown showing "A successful login" and you'll also have that displayed on the home page when the user is logged in.
 8. The logged in name is also displayed when a delete is made.

-### The goals for the website are:

-* To be seen as an easy to use resource for movie enthusiasts wanting to learn or add something new in regards to a film theu're passionate about.
-Also, it showcases my working knowledge of various software languages which I've learnt during the various sections leading up to the MS3 project.

 ### Media and Content

 * The images were searched and found on Google